-- Follow guidance included in the All Fire Personnel Best Practices (Appendix A) for social distancing, personal hygiene, workplace cleaning, symptom monitoring, etc. - Implement COVID-19 Screening daily (Appendix C). - Assist with development of team protocols for personnel who have been exposed or affected with the COVID-19 virus. - Medical unit personnel (EMTs) assigned should expect to be isolated from other team personnel and sites being physically separated from ICP and base camp. - Incidents should have a contingency plan for Medical Unit staffing.
-Medical Unit Leaders (MEDL) are expected to be in high demand and may not be available for incident assignments. - Have contingency plans for the Medical Unit for incident locations and local medical support (e.g. hospitals and ambulances). - Practice COVID-19 protocols prior to Incident Response.
+- Follow guidance included in the All Fire Personnel Best Practices (Appendix A) for social distancing, personal hygiene, workplace cleaning, symptom monitoring, etc. - Implement COVID-19 Screening daily (Appendix C). - Assist with development of team protocols for personnel who have been exposed to the COVID-19 virus. - Medical unit personnel (EMTs) assigned should expect to be isolated from other team personnel, ICP, and base camp. - Incidents should have a contingency plan for Medical Unit staffing.
+Medical Unit Leaders (MEDL) are expected to be in high demand and may not be available for incident assignments. - Have contingency plans in case local medical support (e.g. hospitals and ambulances) is unavailable. - Practice COVID-19 protocols prior to Incident Response.

-- Upon deployment, the MEDL should contact the State Emergency Medical Services office for contact information for state and county health departments to determine requirements and protocols for procedures, including PPE.
-Phone numbers are supplied under the Resource tab in the following link: https://www.nwcg.gov/committees/emergency-medical- committee/infectious-disease-guidance - Contact local hospitals and EMS services for their medical support capabilities along with their COVID-19 protocols. - IMT's should consider establishing multiple separate camp medical stations.
-Examples could be: - Station utilized for the typical illness/injuries associated with incident related work assignments. - Station for possible COVID-19 triage, isolate and demob.
+- Upon deployment, the MEDL should contact the State Emergency Medical Services office for contact information for state and county health departments to determine requirements and protocols for procedures, including COVID-19 PPE.
+Phone numbers are supplied under the Resource tab in the following link: Contact Info - Contact local hospitals and EMS services for their medical support capabilities along with their COVID-19 protocols. - Consider establishing multiple separate camp medical stations.
+Examples could be: - Station utilized for the typical illness/injuries associated with incident related work assignments. - Station for possible COVID-19 patient.

-- There should be an EMT assigned to each medical station, however, anticipate a possible shortage of EMTs. - Identify alternative methods other than face-to-face, including a physical barrier (Plexiglas, plastic) to do the initial COVID-19 triage in base camp.
+- There should be an EMT assigned to each medical station, however, anticipate a possible shortage of EMTs. - Identify alternative methods other than face-to-face, including a physical barrier (e.g. Plexiglas, plastic) to do the initial COVID-19 screening in base camp.
 Medical Unit personnel should be familiar with COVID-19 diagnostic criteria. - Work with incident facilities to determine if each medical site could have separate sanitation facilities, (i.e. toilet, no touch handwash stations and trash receptacles). - Medical stations should be well signed and located to reduce accidental contact. - Consider including pulse oximeters and infrared or touch type thermometers.
 (Infrared would be preferred because no contact is required.)
 Be aware that it is anticipated that shortages will continue, and hospitals will be the priority for supplies. - Clothing worn by Medical Unit personnel should be laundered daily.
-All disposable PPE should be disposed of properly. - Distribution of N95 masks should prioritize Medical unit staff. - Medical unit staff should arrive self-sufficient with PPE and equipment for the first 5 shifts due to potential supply shortages.
+All disposable PPE should be disposed of properly. - Distribution of N95 masks should prioritize Medical unit staff. - Medical unit staff should arrive self-sufficient with COVID-19 PPE and equipment for the first 5 shifts due to potential supply shortages.

 - Follow the most current direction from the Centers for Disease Control and Prevention and local health authorities.
-Implement team or local unit exposure response plan(s). - Refer to Appendix A and follow guidelines regarding "positive screening". - Transport of infected individuals should be via qualified EMS personnel or fire personnel in full PPE recommended for protection from COVID-19 by federal, state, and local health authorities. - When medical care may be needed for contract resources, follow vendor agreement/contract language provisions when supporting ill or injured contractors. - Useful websites: - CDC recommendations for prevention and control of patients with suspected or confirmed coronavirus disease: https://www.cdc.gov/coronavirus/2019- ncov/infection-control/control-recommendations.html. - NWCG guidance for Wildland Fire Incidents: https://www.nwcg.gov/emergency-medical-committees/infectious-diseases-guidelines.
+Implement team or local unit exposure response plan(s). - Refer to Appendix A and follow guidelines regarding "positive screening". - Transport of infected individuals should be via qualified EMS personnel or fire personnel in full COVID-19 PPE recommended for protection from COVID-19 by appropriate health authorities. - When medical care may be needed for contract resources, follow vendor agreement/contract language provisions when supporting ill or injured contractors. - Useful websites: - CDC recommendations for prevention and control of patients with suspected or confirmed coronavirus disease: CDC.

+o NWCG guidance for Wildland Fire Incidents: NWCG.